 Other than working as a Peer Academic Coach, Abbasali is a peer mentor at the Tri-Mentoring program and loves giving back to the Ryerson community.
 Back in Tanzania in his home town of Dar-Es-Salaam, he was actively involved in charitable organizations having led the welfare committee of a youth run body that dedicated their time visiting and aiding the less fortunate.
 This accentuates how much Abbasali values helping those in need.

-Being a part of many extra-curricular activities in high school as well as the chairman of the welfare committee, Abbasali intends to use the leadership, time-management and communication skills to help his fellow TRSM colleagues succeed in their endeavors.
+Being a part of many extra-curricular activities in high school as well as the chairman of the welfare committee, Abbasali intends to use the leadership, time-management and communication skills to help his fellow TRSM colleagues succeed in their endeavours.

 Marko is a 5th year TRSM student, pursuing a major in Marketing Management while completing a minor in Global Management.
 He has been a member of the Ryerson Rams Men’s Varsity Volleyball Team for four years, allowing him to develop and take his leadership, time-management and communication skills to new heights.
 In his spare time, Marko enjoys cooking, playing sports and reading.
 He is passionate about helping others achieve their goals, and he is very excited to use his leadership skills to give back to the community that has helped shape him into the person that he is today.